SteveALee/fullmeasure-blog/source/_posts/using-a-pc-as-a-simple-synth.md

 ## The simplest way to play sounds with a MIDI keyboard controller connected to a Widows PC

+[Update 2010/10/30] The Musecore music notation program also functions as a simple synth.
+See below.

 Now and then I want to play notes on a keyboard to help with my double bass practice.
 For example, to hear intervals in order to sing them and to check my intonation.
 Also a keyboard is often the most natural way to visualise scales and harmony.
 So I required a simple way to play notes and perhaps chords with a keyboard.

 One solution would be to use a simple on-screen virtual piano or syth.
 That's great if you also have a touch screen, which I do.